CowboyPhilip/4119-Computer-Network-2025-Spring/DESIGN.md

    - Sent periodically by peers to the tracker
    - Indicates the peer is still active
    - Contains the current blockchain state

+8. **GET_MINER**:
+   - Sent by a peer to the tracker
+   - Used to access a peer's miner id and stake value tied to mining a block

 ### 3.4 Network Topology